 A prospective operator can make a lawful development certificate application to obtain a formal decision from the Authority whether a glamping proposal would require full planning permission.

-28 day temporary uses are part of the national planning system and are allowed by the Government.
+28 day temporary uses and 60 day temporary recreational campsites are part of the national planning system and are allowed by the Government.

-No. The planning permission granted by the Government does not impose any limit on the number of people who can camp on a temporary site.
+The planning permission granted by the Government under Part 4 Class B (28 day temporary uses) does not impose any limit on the number of people who can camp on a temporary site.

-If land is within or close to a Special Area of Conservation (SAC), Special Protection Area (SPA) or Ramsar Site, then there is potential for temporary developments to impact these sites.
+Even if land is not with a SSSI, even if it is outside a Special Area of Conservation (SAC), Special Protection Area (SPA) or Ramsar Site, there may still be the potential for impacts on these sites.
 If you cannot be certain that there will be no impact on the qualifying features of the SAC/SPA/Ramsar you will need prior approval from us before you commence your temporary use.
 You will need to apply to us for a determination on whether you can proceed.
 A fee is payable.
 We will carry then out a Habitat Regulations Assessment under the Conservation of Habitat and Species Regulations 2017 to determine if there will be any impacts on the European Sites.
 Habitats Regulations Assessments are made based on the information you provide and in consultation with Natural England.
 If required, Natural England can offer advice to developers on the potential for significant effects on SAC/SPA/Ramsar site through their chargeable Discretionary Advice Service which would reduce the timeframe for this process.
 28 day planning development allowances are not exempt.

 If you are unsure if your land is in, or close to, a SSSI/SAC/SPA or Ramsar site you can check on the designations layer on MAGIC (defra.gov.uk)